bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * The main account feed of a user should link to their own subaccounts (separate feeds) in the metadata for discovery
 * Optimizes bandwidth use and reduces clutter

+### Tag taxonomy

+* Each user may declare their own tag taxonomy that they obey in their posts.
+* Support actions that would declare that a given tag (category) is a synonym for, a subtag of (contained), a supertag of (containing) or otherwise partially overlapping another tag.
+* The taxonomy tree of (hierarchical relationships between) tags may change over time.
+* The tags on a given subaccount and on individual posts may be altered.
+* The client of followers should adjust their subscription automatically, possibly opening an interactive prompt for confirmation.
+Subtags and synonyms of blocked or subscribed tags should be blocked or followed respectively, while supertags would benefit from confirmation.
+If a previously undetermined tag or content is changed to a subtag of a blocked or subscribed tag, it should be interpreted as being blocked or subscribed respectively.
+* Conflict resolution resulting from changes may ask for user interaction or specificity rules may be applied automatically.
+* A user feed may declare foreign tag synonyms or alternative taxonomy schemes they have witnessed others to be using.
+The user will not create posts based on such alternative schemes.
+* A user feed may declare per-user feed overrides based on (multiple) inheritance from alternative taxonomy schemes.
+The user can customize which tags to follow with fewer manual steps this way.

 ### Forums

 * Pseudo-forums of categorical feed bookmark sets where no interaction is required on part of the feed: #directory